Netanyahu ahead in Israeli election, but still lacking governing majority

 "What a joyous night," a beaming Netanyahu told a cheering crowd in a speech at Likud's election headquarters in Tel Aviv.
 "This victory is especially sweet, because it is a victory against all odds ...
 We turned lemons into lemonade."
 Gantz, in an address at his party's election headquarters, stopped short of conceding defeat, saying the election could result in another deadlock.

 "I will tell you honestly, I understand and share the feeling of disappointment and pain because it is not the result we wanted," he said.
-CRIMINAL CHARGES
+A Likud spokesman said he expected Netanyahu would manage to gain a governing majority and establish a coalition government by getting lawmakers from the opposing camp to cross sides.
+"There will be defectors," Jonatan Urich told Channel 12 News.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)